bridgecrew-perf6/cloudbuilder-function-deploy/README.md

 ```
 If the `--remote-*` arguments sound complicated, you can just consider them pulling remote code to a folder, and
-then `--common-path` being changed to that folder.
+then `--common-path` being relative to that folder.

 ## Python Imports
 Now you might think: won't my function's imports be all wrong after the common folder's contents